Americans feel better about the economy, for now - KESQ

 Concerns about inflation declined some, and similarly worries about the pandemic receded in spite of the rise in cases and the discovery of the highly infectious Omicron variant.

-Even though Americans were feeling more or less unchanged about the present situation of the economy, expectations about short-term growth prospects improved.
+Even though Americans’ feelings were more or less unchanged about the present state of the economy, expectations about short-term growth prospects improved.

 “The proportion of consumers planning to purchase homes, automobiles, major appliances, and vacations over the next six months all increased,” said Lynn Franco, senior director of economic indicators at The Conference Board.